 3 Ways to Qualify for Total and Permanent Disability (TPD) Discharge

 If you get a total and permanent disability (TPD) discharge, you don’t have to repay your federal student loan(s) or complete your TEACH Grant service obligation.
-As of April 2022, around 401,000 borrowers have gotten $7.8 billion in loan forgiveness through TPD discharge.
+As of May 2023, around 492,000 borrowers have gotten loan forgiveness through TPD discharge.
 And there are multiple ways to qualify!

-To get TPD discharge, you need to show that you have a disability that significantly affects your ability to work.
+To get TPD discharge, you must show that you have a disability that severely limits your ability to work, now and in the future.
 This can be a physical or a mental disability.
-In some cases, you’ll have to provide specific kinds of proof of your disability.
+In most cases, you’ll have to provide specific kinds of proof of your disability.

 Through the U.S. Department of Veterans Affairs (VA)